FullStackTypeScriptCourse/course_material/03_ts/README.md

 - Run `tsc` in the terminal to transpile the typescript code to javascript.
 This will create a index.js file.
 - Run `tsc --watch` or `tsc -w` to watch for changes in the typescript code and transpile it to javascript on the fly.
 - Open the index.html file in the browser.
 - Change the code in index.ts to insert an input field and a button to the html page.
-When the button is clicked, the text from the input field should be displayed inside the root element of the html page.
+When the button is clicked, the text from the input field should be displayed inside some element of the html page.

 ### Tsconfig.json

 - `target` Should be ES6 or higher.
-It is the version of JS we are converting our TS code to.
+It is the version of JS we are converting our TS code to js.
 Depending on the browsers you want to support, you may need to set some older version.
 It can be a good learning resource too – try playing with different versions and see what JS code is generated.
 - `module` Should be `es2015` or higher.
 It defines what kind of syntax you will use for modules. commonjs which is the default uses require/module.exports and modern JS (ES6+) uses import/export.
 If you want to use import/export you need to change target to ES6 or higher.
 In the example project we will use this syntax so check the rest of the article for this.
-- `lib` You need it to specify additional libraries you will use in your project and check additional types, for example DOM related.
-- `jsx` In React you will need to set it to at least preserve.
-This mode assumes that another tool will compile that part (Babel in this case) but TSC will do the type checking.
-You can set this property to react or react-native.
-You use this if you want TSC to compile your JSX code into regular JS code.
-In most cases we will leave this property to preserve which will send the file as regular JSX and Babel/Webpack will do the rest.
-- `outDir` where the files will be placed after the compilation, for example in most React projects it will be placed in a build folder.
-- `rootDir` where the files will be taken for compilation.
-On most React projects this will be ./src.
 - `strict` enables a set of rules for type checking which results in a stronger check for what is considered "correct"/ I recommend starting with this on false when you are learning.
 Then when you feel confident enough turn it on and check what new red flags you have.
 But remember you will get the full potential of TS with this option enabled.
 This option also enables all the strict options below, which you can disable individually.
-- `include` the folder(s) you want to include to be compiled, for example the src folder
-- `exclude` the folder(s) you want to prevent from being compiled, for example the node_modules folder.

 ## Class Exercise 2 - individually
 1. Rewrite the code from the previous exercise to do the following: